yashvikram30/timetable_project/README.md

 This is one of my first projects during my Web Development journey.
-It is a simple project, highlighting the usage of colspan and rowspan and create a simple timetable!
+It is a simple project, highlighting the usage of colspan and rowspan and creating a simple timetable!